ntimwaa/Power-BI_Projects/README.md

 - *Source*: [Kaggle]
 - *Description*: The dataset contains [23907] rows and [16] columns, covering car sales data from [2022-2023].
 ### Key Findings
-- [ "The most expensive car in the U.S. in 2022 was Cadillac Eldorado, with a price tag og $85,000"]
+- [ "The most expensive car in the U.S. was Cadillac Eldorado, with a price tag of $85,000"]
 - ["Cheverolet was the most popular car brand sold by dealers making a total sales of over 7 million dollars"] ["There was a 24% increase in total sales from 2022 to 2023"]